 If you have read this blog long enough, you know that I am a supporter of pasture raised animal products if possible.
 Animals raised on pasture, as opposed to in confined factory farming, is better for the animal, better for the land, and better for the consumer.
 They have higher levels of omega-3s, CLA, vitamin E, and beta carotene.
 I won't elaborate on all of the benefits; that's for another post.
 Long story short, I choose to use my dollars to support farms that humanely raise animals, feed them a diet in which they were designed to eat, and allow them to live in an environment in which they were designed to live.

-There are very few stores in my area that carry grass-fed animal products.
-There is one in particular where I used to frequently shop when I first started down my “real food” journey.
+There are very few stores in my area that carry grass-fed animal products, although that number is growing with customer demand.
+There is one in particular where I used to frequently shop when I first started down my "real food" journey.
 I was SHOCKED when I trotted my little happy self to the meat counter and requested a couple of steaks.
 I was expecting it to be a little more expensive, but not quadruple the price that I was accustomed to paying.
-Let’s just say I felt defeated rather quickly.
+Let's just say I felt defeated rather quickly.
 There had to be another way that I could purchase quality meat without the $13/lb price tag, otherwise, I would never be able to eat my beloved juicy steak again. ::cries::

 My next stop was the farmer's market.
 Surely they would have better prices!
 They did in fact have better prices than the big box stores, but still nothing comparable to what I was used to paying.
 Our family puts our food budget at a pretty high priority over most things, and I know that real food comes with a cost, but even still, buying individual cuts was breaking us.

 HALLELUIAH!
 We found a winner!
 I could finally enjoy my quality beef and still stay in budget!

 We ended up purchasing a quarter of a cow from a wonderful farmer, and our freezer soon became fully stocked for a fraction of the cost of the supermarket.
 Hooray!